Current clamp: Iron vane

-The Hall effect type is more sensitive and is able to measure both DC and AC, in some examples up to the kilohertz (thousands of hertz) range.
-This type was often used with oscilloscopes, and with high-end computerized digital multimeters, however, they are becoming common place for more general use.

 Rogowski coil

 Resembling a current clamp in appearance and function is the Rogowski coil current sensor.
 This coreless transformer is used in clamp meters and power monitoring loggers.
 It has the advantage of better linearity, having no core to saturate, it can be made flexible, and does not require any magnetic or electrical contact at the opening end.
 The Rogowski coil gives a voltage proportional to the rate of change of current in the primary cable, so more signal processing is needed before the sensed values can be displayed.

 Clamp meter

 An electrical meter with integral AC current clamp is known as a clamp meter, clamp-on ammeter, tong tester, or colloquially as an amp clamp.

 A clamp meter measures the vector sum of the currents flowing in all the conductors passing through the probe, which depends on the phase relationship of the currents.
 Only one conductor is normally passed through the probe.
 In particular if the clamp is closed around a two-conductor cable carrying power to equipment, the same current flows down one conductor and up the other; the meter correctly reads a net current of zero.
 As electrical cables for equipment have both insulated conductors (and possibly an earth wire) bonded together, clamp meters are often used with what is essentially a short extension cord with the two conductors separated, so that the clamp can be placed around only one conductor of this extension.

 A relatively recent development is a multi-conductor clamp meter with several sensor coils around the jaws of the clamp.
 This could be clamped around standard two- or three-conductor single-phase cables to provide a readout of the current flowing through the load, with no need to separate the conductors.
-However, the particular sensing mechanism is more prone to erroneous measurement and careful operation is required.

 The reading produced by a conductor carrying a very low current can be increased by winding the conductor around the clamp several times; the meter reading divided by the number of turns is the current, with some loss of accuracy due to inductive effects.

 Clamp meters are used by electricians, sometimes with the clamp incorporated into a general purpose multimeter.

 It is simple to measure very high currents (hundreds of amperes) with the appropriate current transformer.
 Accurate measurement of low currents (a few milliamperes) with a current transformer clamp is more difficult.
 The range of any given meter can be extended by passing the conductor through the jaw multiple times.
 For example a 0–200 A meter can be turned into a 0–20 A meter by winding the conductor 10 times around the jaw's core.